f3fe-hash/HOS-Alpha/README.md

 ---

 HOS is a lightweight Linux-based operating system framework built in C.
-It is made for low-level networking tools, systems experimentation, and custom development environments.
+It is made for hackers, and includes low-level networking tools, hashing, and more!
 Currently in early alpha, HOS is modular and built for extensibility.

 ---